cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-06-filibuster-2.markdown

 microservice applications, called Service-level Fault Injection Testing (SFIT).
-SFIT takes a developer-first approach, integrating fault injection testing into the development process as early as possible without requiring developers to write specifications in a specific specification language.
+SFIT takes a developer-first approach, integrating fault injection testing into the development process as early as possible without requiring developers to write specifications in a dedicated formal language.
 This decision is key, as it seamlessly integrates our approach into developers’ existing development environments and toolchains.